eper-io/tig/readme.md

 - We still need a way to securely iterate through all versions.
 - Api key is good enough especially if it can only be set by the owner of the server.
 - Api key can be extended with 2FA wrappers and monitoring solutions easily.
 - Cleanup logic can solve the case of privacy laws.
-Your data is cleaned up in a period by default.
+- Your data is cleaned up in a period like ten minutes or two weeks by default.
+- Answer to a privacy question can be "If you used the site more than two weeks ago, your data is cleared."
-- Secondary backups can still iterate and store data for longer keeping the cache fixed size.
+- Secondary backups can still iterate and store data for longer keeping the cache container a fixed size.

 ## The power